ethanthoma/personal-website/posts/abusing_use.md

 What really makes it complex is returning another callback function...in the callback function.

-We can break it down real quick.
+Lets break it down real quick.
 The `list` function takes a single callback, `f`.
 This callback has two parameters: `append` and `done`. `append` is a function that takes in the element we want to append and a callback.

 The callback expects the user to return a `Done` type.
 The user can do this in two ways.
 One, they use `append` again, as its return type is also `Done`.
 This